 Supporting Nurturing Relationships The Metro Detroit Association for Infant Mental Health (MD-AIMH) was organized in 1983 to support the work of MI-AIMH and those working with or on behalf of infants, young children, and their families/caregivers.
 MD-AIMH seeks to promote and support nurturing relationships and the social-emotional needs of infants and young children.
 MD-AIMH generally Learn More →

-Supporting Relationships for Infants and Families JHAIMH is a group comprised of members from several different sectors.
-Some of the arenas represented in our membership include The Department of Health and Human Services, Community Mental Health practitioners, health care, Early Head Start, and Early On.
-We have approximately 10-15 active members that meet monthly at Learn More →
+Supporting Relationships for Infants and Families while learning and growing together Jackson Hillsdale Infant Mental Health Chapter is a group of members from the following; Department of Health and Human Services, Community Mental Health practitioners, health care, Early Head Start, and Early On.
+Our purpose is to increase community awareness of the first three years Learn More →

 Supporting Relationships for Infants, Toddlers & their Families.
 Positions available!!
 Interested?
 Contact MI-AIMH Executive Director.